-As a featured editorial on The Loadstar, Ascent’s Vice President of Ocean, Dennis Grady, and Executive Director of Air Freight, Erion Hormoviti, examine the current state of both the ocean and air freight markets, and the numerous factors likely to impact developments there through the balance of this year.
+As a featured editorial on The Loadstar, Ascent’s Vice President of Ocean, Dennis Grady, and Executive Director of Air Freight, Erion Hormoviti, examine the current state of both the ocean and air freight markets and the numerous factors likely to impact developments there through the balance of this year.

 Since the reopening of Shanghai, we have seen mixed signals from the market.
 Though commercially, companies are returning to the office, the manufacturing ramp-up is proving to be a more prolonged process.
 As a result, the overall market remains softer than predicted.
-As recently reported by some of the larger retailers, this is largely driven by some market verticals sitting on high inventory levels.
+As recently reported by some larger retailers, this is largely driven by some market verticals sitting on high inventory levels.
 Other markets, however, remain robust, driving strong demand for expedited ocean products, along with air charters and standard air freight.

-In this volatile year, we anticipate that peak season will begin mid- to late-July and last through Q3.
+In this volatile year, we anticipate that peak season will begin mid-to-late July and last through Q3.
 Carriers tell us they will closely monitor volumes over the next three months to determine what path to follow in Q4 and into 2023.

 In our business, we focus on meeting customer service requirements and working with them through the distinct challenges presented by the market.
 While demand is not something we or anyone else can control, when Covid hit, ocean carriers reactively pulled a large amount of capacity from the market in anticipation of reduced cargo volumes.
 When volumes surged, capacity was brought back into the market.

-While using trended historical data to predict future actions is not as relevant to this post-pandemic period, we anticipate that carriers, through diligent capacity management, will be able to effectively adjust to market conditions.
+While using trended historical data to predict future actions is not as relevant to this post-pandemic period, we anticipate that carriers, through diligent capacity management, will be able to adjust effectively to market conditions.
 As carriers do adjust capacity, it becomes incumbent upon global logistics providers to stay on top of market conditions and provide effective options.

 In the current market, we are highly focused on offering multiple tailored options for our customers to address the ongoing challenges of 1) significant port congestion, 2) rail delays and 3) chassis shortages.
 These include approaches such as multiple ports of entry, transload and trucking.